Energy-Review.co.uk

 Tariff NameTariff DescriptionMonthly Cost

 1 Year FixedA fixed tariff for 1 year.
-Exit fee of £50 per fuel.£149
+Exit fee of £50 per fuel.£141

 Simpler EnergyA variable tariff.
-No exit fees.£147
+No exit fees.£146

 As you can see from the above, OVO’s fixed tariff is more expensive than the one from British Gas, with their variable tariffs being the same price.

-The difference is so close, it is difficult to say here that OVO are cheaper than British Gas, therefore if you are an existing British Gas customer, there is likely little point switching based on price alone.
+The difference is so close, it is difficult to say here that OVO are cheaper than British Gas; therefore, if you are an existing British Gas customer, there is likely little point switching based on price alone.

-Another contender is E.ON Next, let’s look and see if they are cheaper than British Gas:
+Another contender is E.ON Next.
+Let’s look and see if they are cheaper than British Gas:

 Tariff NameTariff DescriptionMonthly Cost

-Next Fixed 12m v6A fixed tariff for 1 year.
-Exit fee of £50 per fuel.£137
+Next GustA fixed tariff for 1 year.
+Exit fee of £50 per fuel.£143

 Finally, we’ll see if ScottishPower are cheaper than British Gas.